Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

-We can then conclude that this Wald-based I-I estimator $\widehat{\theta }_{T,H}^{c}(W)$ is asymptotically equivalent to the score-based I-I estimator $\widehat{\theta}_{T,H}^{s}(W)$ introduced in Section three.
+We can then conclude that this Wald-based I-I estimator $\widehat{\theta }_{T,H}^{c}(W)$ is asymptotically equivalent to the score-based I-I estimator $\widehat{\theta}_{T,H}^{s}(W)$ introduced in Subsection \ref{score_ii}.
 In other words, all I-I estimators discussed so far (for the same weighting matrix $W$) are asymptotically equivalent, exactly as in GMR.
+Furthermore, as in Theorem 2 above, the optimal choice of $W$ is $W^{\ast}=[\mathcal{I}^0]^{-1}$.

 { Interestingly enough, our unconstrained view of I-I results in numerical equivalence between this Wald-based I-I estimator and our score-based I-I estimator when the dimension of the auxiliary and structural parameters are equal.}